KalnBrs/KalnBrs/README.md

 # Welcome to My GitHub Profile

 Hi there!
 I'm **Kaelan Brose**, a high school junior passionate about full-stack development, automation, and developer tooling.
-I've been coding since 2019, building real-world applications with modern web technologies and creating productivity tools that solve practical problems.
+I've been coding since 2019, building real-world applications with modern technologies and contributing to meaningful projects.

 ## Skills and Technologies